-These are people who do not meet the asset threshold for Residential Care Subsidy.
-They pay their own fees which are limited to the Maximum Contribution for contracted care services.
+People whose assets are above the asset threshold for Residential Care Subsidy pay their own fees which are limited to the Maximum Contribution() for contracted care services.
 This applies to all levels of care; rest home, hospital and dementia.
 Private payers continue to receive New Zealand Superannuation.

-If you do not financially qualify for a Residential Care Subsidy because you own a property and have limited cash or other assets, you may apply for a Residential Care Loan to assist with the cost of your care.
+If you do not financially qualify for a Residential Care Subsidy because you own a property and have limited cash or other assets, you may apply for a Residential Care Loan() to assist with the cost of your care.